The ground electronic state of CS: the potential curve and associated Born-Oppenheimer rovibrational spectrum: Potential energy curve

 Table ~\ref{TcompV} displays the potential energy curve $E(R)$ obtained from the analytic expressions~\re{fitP49} and ~\re{fitP59}, denoted as $E^{C_6}$ and $E^{C_5}$, respectively.
-These curves are compared with the RKR-style data from~\cite{CH:2023}.
-As can be seen, except for a few points, that there is a coincidence in 4 decimal digits.
-Figure~\ref{FVpotCS} depicts the analytical curve of potential energy as a function of internuclear distance $R$ together with the RKR-style points from~\cite{CH:2023} including the 9 extra points from~\cite{HW:2020} for $R \geq 5$~a.u.
-Note that there is no visible difference between the analytical curves~\re{fitP49} and~\re{fitP59} in the domain $R \lesssim 8$\, a.u.
+These curves are compared with data from~\cite{CH:2023}.
+As can be seen, except for a few points, that there is a coincidence in 4 decimal digits (d.d.).
+Fig.~\ref{FVpotCS} depicts the analytical curve of potential energy as a function of internuclear distance $R$ together with turning points from~\cite{CH:2023}.
+Note that there is no visible difference between the analytical curves~\re{fitP49} and~\re{fitP59} in the domain $R \lesssim 9$\, a.u., the differences occur for $R > 9$\, a.u. which defines highly-excited, weakly-bound states.

-Concluding we must emphasize that the constructed B-O potential curve for CS does {\it not} depend on the isotopologue.
-In particular, for all eight isotopologues studied in \cite{CH:2023} the equilibrium distances coincides in five significant figures, see Table V therein.
+Concluding we must emphasize that the constructed B-O potential curves for CS do {\it not} depend on the isotopologue.
+This feature was already seen in the results presented in \cite{CH:2023}: for all eight isotopologues studied there the equilibrium distances coincides within five significant figures, see Table V therein.

-\section{B-O Rovibrational spectra}
+\section{B-O Rovibrational Spectra}